Narva Estonia – Visiting the outer border of the EU with Russia

 Danes, Germans, Swedes and Russians

-The conditions for Narva’s positive economic development were ideal, as the city is set back somewhat from Narva Bay, protected by the river of the same name, and was thus an ideal trading post for merchants transporting furs westward from the area of present-day Russia.
-After Narva was under Danish control for a long time, the Danes sold the town to the Teutonic Order in the 14th century.
-At that time, Hermann Castle, Narva’s most important landmark, was already standing.
+The conditions for the positive economic development of Narva were ideal, as the town was set back from Narva Bay and protected by the river of the same name, making it an ideal trading post for traders transporting furs from what is now Russia to the west.
+After Narva had long been under Danish control, the Danes sold the town to the Teutonic Order in the 14th century.
+At that time, the Hermann’s Fortress, Narva’s most important sight, was already standing.

-And just like then, today the river separates two settlements from each other.
-The area east of the river was under Russian control and the Moscow Grand Duke Ivan III had another fortress built there.
-He gave it the name Ivangorod (“City of Ivan”), which is still the name of the city on the other side of the river.
-Then, in the 16th century, Russia was able to occupy Narva and the cities were united for the first time before the Swedes, Russia’s great antagonist of the time, took control.
-For Narva, however, this back and forth had not only disadvantages, because economically this city, always located in the border area, flourished.
+And just like back then, the river still separates two settlements today.
+The area to the east of the river was under Russian control and the Grand Duke of Moscow Ivan III had another fortress built there.
+He gave it the name Ivangorod (“City of Ivan”), which is still the name of the city on the other side of the river today.
+In the 16th century, Russia was then able to occupy Narva and the cities were united for the first time before the Swedes, Russia’s great antagonist at the time, took control.
+However, this back and forth did not only have disadvantages for Narva, as this town, which was always located on the border, flourished economically.

 narva estonia

-This painting by the 19th century Russian history painter Alexander von Kotzebue depicts the Battle of Narva from the artist’s glorifying point of view
+This painting by the 19th century Russian history painter Alexander von Kotzebue shows the Battle of Narva from the artist’s transfigured perspective

 A battle with far-reaching consequences

-Then, in 1700, two huge Russian and Swedish armies faced each other at Narva.
-Tsar Peter the Great was determined to capture Narva and the important trading post, but failed, and was estimated to have suffered up to 10,000 casualties and prisoners, including ten generals.
-The battle was of historical significance because Peter the Great learned the right lessons from it and used it as an opportunity to introduce important reforms and reorganize the military.
-Only a few years later, the troops of the two adversaries, Charles XII and Peter the Great, faced each other at Poltava in what is now Ukraine, and Russia carried off a victory that finally made it a major European power.
+In 1700, two huge Russian and Swedish armies faced each other at Narva.
+Tsar Peter the Great was determined to capture Narva and the important trading post, but failed and, according to estimates, suffered up to 10,000 casualties and prisoners, including ten generals.
+The battle was of historical significance, as Peter the Great learned the right lessons from it and used it as an opportunity to introduce important reforms and reorganize the military.
+Just a few years later, the troops of the two adversaries Charles XII and Peter the Great faced each other in Poltava in what is now Ukraine, and Russia won a victory that finally made it a major European power.
 This would probably not have been possible without the Battle of Narva.

 Narva under Russian rule